GinoPane/php-nano-rest/README.md

 #### Change the way how request query is generated

-By default http_build_query encodes arrays using php square brackets syntax, like this:
+By default `http_build_query` encodes arrays using PHP square brackets syntax, like this:

     ?text[0]=1&text[1]=2&text[2]=3